Keksuccino/youtube_subtitle_library/README.md

-# youtube_subtitle_library
+# YouTube Subtitle Library

-Library of subtitles for YouTube videos.
+I started this project for myself because many YouTube videos are missing subtitles, and I wanted to be able to understand videos in languages I'm not fluent in.